reinert/requestor/README.md

 bookService.delete(123).onSuccess(() -> showSuccess("Book was deleted."));
 ```

-ℹ️ Although Requestor provides this generic REST client, extending the `AbstractService` class and
+ℹ️ Although Requestor provides this generic REST client, extending the `BaseService` class and
-implementing our service clients is more beneficial. `AbstractService` affords the advantage of
+implementing our service clients is more beneficial. `BaseService` affords the advantage of
 little coding while empowering complete control of the requesting logic.
 Consequently, it
 improves the testing capabilities and bug tracking.
 See more details in the [Service](#services)
 section.